SakshiKeshri1/ETH-Proof-Beginner-EVM/README.md

 Ensure your contract is safe and secure to prevent from vulnerabilities. provide documentation for your token to help other developers understand its functionality.

+To run the code you can visit: https://remix.ethereum.org/ In this site, you can go under default_workspace and open the file MYFIRSTTOKEN.sol to see the code and run it.

 # Authors
 Name- Sakshi Keshri
 Contact- keshrisakshi073@gmail.com